Overspending at the supermarket is easy to do but if you’re on a budget then you’ll need to know how to save money on groceries.

 8. Eat before you shop

-Heading to the supermarket with an empty stomach is a bad idea if you’re grocery shopping on a budget.
+Heading to the local grocery store with an empty stomach is a bad idea if you’re on a budget.
 If there are any grocery shopping tips you follow, it should be this one.
 Eat before you shop!

 I can’t tell you how many times I convinced myself I’ll be making pancakes every morning while grocery shopping, only to have the pancake powder sit in the cupboard and never used.
 On an empty stomach, your food purchase decisions are skewed.